The 6 Diet “Rules” You Need to Break TodayArticle posted in: Lifestyle

-While it’s true that cutting unnecessary calories from your diet can be a safe and effective way to lose weight, it’s important not to cut too many.
+While it’s true that cutting unnecessary calories from your low carb diet can be a safe and effective way to lose weight, it’s important not to cut too many.
 Calories are your body’s source of energy.
 Without them (or with too few of them), you will suffer serious health consequences.
 In a 2007 study published in The Journal of the American Medical Association, extreme calorie restriction (CR) was associated with malnutrition, a risk factor for a slew of issues, including anemia, muscle wasting, dizziness, fatigue, nausea, diarrhea, constipation, gallstones, irritability and even depression.
 Findings from other studies have linked extreme CR with risk factors for osteoporosis, plus reduced muscle mass, decreased capacity to engage in physical activity, increased cold sensitivity, menstrual irregularities and infertility.
 Many dieters also report experiencing insomnia and compensatory eating with excessive CR.

-Instead of meticulously counting calories, focus instead on choosing healthy foods like veggies, lean proteins, dairy and healthy fats.
+Instead of meticulously counting calories, focus instead on choosing healthy foods like veggies, proteins, dairy and healthy fats.
 Get used to listening to your body.
 Eat slowly and only to the point that you’re satisfied, not stuffed.

 2. Forego All Fats!